Clinical Utility of Inflammatory Markers and Advanced Lipoprotein Testing: Advice From an Expert Panel of Lipid Specialists

 This is a very worthwhile article for those interested in biomarkers.
 While the recommendations are consistent with clinical practice of some cardiologists and lipid specialists including myself, there is little evidence to support specific targets for Apo B, LDL-P, nor best cut-points of risk for Lp (a) or Lp-PLA2.

-Clinical Topics: Acute Coronary Syndromes, Diabetes and Cardiometabolic Disease, Dyslipidemia, Atherosclerotic Disease (CAD/PAD), ACS and Cardiac Biomarkers, Lipid Metabolism, Nonstatins, Novel Agents, Statins
+Clinical Topics: Acute Coronary Syndromes, Diabetes and Cardiometabolic Disease, Dyslipidemia, Atherosclerotic Disease (CAD/PAD), ACS and Cardiac Biomarkers, Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Novel Agents, Statins

 Keywords: Inflammation, Coronary Artery Disease, Acute Coronary Syndrome, Stroke, Plaque, Atherosclerotic, Hypertriglyceridemia, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Lipoproteins, Blood Pressure, Metabolic Syndrome X, Cholesterol, C-Reactive Protein, Biological Markers, Plasminogen, Foam Cells, Fibrinolysis, Niacin, Fibrin, Risk Assessment, Magnetic Resonance Spectroscopy, Diabetes Mellitus